sciknoworg/OntoAligner/docs/source/package_reference/parsers.rst

    :show-inheritance:
    :no-index:

-Material Sciences and Engineering Track
+OAEI: Material Sciences and Engineering Track
 ------------------------------------------
 The Material Sciences and Engineering (MSE) track contains the first benchmark for the evaluation of (semi-)automatic ontology matching techniques.
 In this emerging ontological domain, small to mid-sized upper and domain level ontologies are used that contain concepts described in natural language and are implemented by heterogeneous design principles with only partial overlap to each other.